-The article seemed to suggest that humans design tools (such as maps, or today, GPS) which correspond to their worldview at the time.
-GPS, for example, is based on the principle that our world today is measurable and finite, rational and logical, and more or less, completely knowable, given the right instruments.
+The article seemed to suggest that humans design tools (such as maps, or today, GPS) which correspond to the dominant worldview at the time.
+GPS, for example, is based on the principle that our world today is measurable and finite, rational and logical,.
+And more or less completely knowable, given the right instruments.
 This mindset encourages us to travel and explore.

-Ancient maps, it seems, were based on the premise that the wider world, beyond what they knew, was treacherous, and full of monsters and demons.
-This fostered a different mindset: perhaps we better stay home.
+Ancient maps, were based on the premise that the wider world, beyond what the locals knew, was treacherous.
+Full of monsters and demons.
+This fostered a different mindset: perhaps we’d better stay home.

 Seeking to Know

-In our own time, we have tools that assist us in our perennial pursuit of knowledge.
-With cell phones equipped with search engines, the world’s databases are at our fingertips.
+In our own time, we have tools that assist us, in our perpetual pursuit of knowledge.
+Cell phones, equipped with search engines, deliver the world’s databases to our fingertips.
 Wherever we happen to be, we can instantaneously satisfy our desire to know.

 Now, much of this cloistered information is available to all.
 Servers around the globe now “serve” as the world’s largest libraries, housing much of the world’s information.
-Information that once, a mere millennium ago, was hidden from all mankind.
+Information that once, a mere millennium ago, was hidden from all but a chosen few.

 Another observation in this article is the idea that, where knowledge is limited, something else must take its place.

 The edges of the maps Ms. Soth describes show demons, monsters, and oddly misshapen humans.
-These last ones were thought to be a product of their climates, which were considered “intemperate”, as in too hot or too cold, compared to the Mediterranean, the home of the map’s creator.
-Mediterranean, from medius ‘middle’ + terra ‘land’(a term from the 16th century, according to the Oxford Dictionary in Microsoft Word.)
+These last ones were thought to be a product of their climates, which were considered “intemperate.
+As in, too hot or too cold, compared to the Mediterranean, the home of the map’s creator.
+“Mediterranean”, which derives from medius ‘middle’ + terra ‘land’(a term from the 16th century, according to the Oxford Dictionary in Microsoft Word.)

 The center of the known world.

-We are all familiar with this principle, that we will always strive to fill a vacuum of knowledge.
+We are all familiar with the principle, that we can’t abide a vacuum of knowledge.
 We lie awake in a dark bedroom, listening to unfamiliar, barely noticeable noises, and imagine all sorts of creatures scurrying about, or people breaking in, to do us harm.
-Our cell phone dies on the way home from work or play, and we become convinced that that is the instant in which the car will break down, or someone will try, in vain, to call us from the hospital.
+Our cell phone dies, on the way home from work or play, and we become convinced that that is the instant, in which the car will break down, or someone will try, in vain, to call us from the hospital.